 There is very limited off-street parking by the KS2 main building.
-There is a car park by the KS1 and Nursery buildings, which allows for pick up and drop offs for those children who require it.
+There is a car park by the KS1 and Nursery buildings, and another by KS2, which allows for pick up and drop offs for those children who require it.